The World

 Failed to achieve mastery or completion of a life goal.

-Missed opportunities due to unresolved issues, lack of planning and structure, or lack of mastery in the goal.
+Missed opportunities due to unresolved issues, lack of planning and structure, or lack of mastery of the goal.

 Astrologia